Gender Pay Gap Commentary, April 2022

 How we address the pay gap

-As of January 2022, Benenden School has committed to following the Living Wage Foundation for all staff.
-This will show in the Gender Pay Gap report of April 2022.
+In January 2022, Benenden School committed to following the Living Wage Foundation rate of pay for all staff.
+This has contributed to the improvement in the Gender Pay Gap from 2021.

 The Teachers’ pay scale recognises quality rather than quantity of work and the support staff pay structure recognises the role, both regardless of who holds the role.